Eliminater30013/shoestring_test/README.md

 # Shoestring Test Discord Chat Bot

 ## About The Project
 This is a Discord chat bot, which helps you troubleshoot issues with machines in your workspace.
 It can be adapted to any machine by adding csv files in the [db](db/) directory.
+The chatbot was coded in Python, is interactive (via displaying GIFs and images) and can provide a relevant YouTube video if the solution to the problem cannot be found.

 ## Prerequisites